-Dan Snaith isn’t a chameleon, he’s a shape shifter.
-He’s a creature that reinvents himself for the times, but he never seems of the times; he feels as if he’s being beamed in from a not-too-distant future, and that future point is always inching forward.
+Dan Snaith isn’t a chameleon, but a shape shifter.
+He reinvents himself for the times, but he never seems defined by the times either, something like a visitor beamed in from a not-too-distant future, and that future point is always inching forward.
 In an earlier incarnation as Manitoba, he redefined psychedelia on Up in Flames, and through a series of intricate steps in between—in the process changing his name to Caribou—found himself molded anew into the creator of a warped and dark form of house music on Swim.
 And, as if to prove himself yet again as a more advanced kind of artist than most, he put his Ph.D. in mathematics to good use by introducing a new dimension of transformation in his recently invented dance-oriented identity Daphni, on 2012’s JIAOLONG.
-There’s neither limit nor boundary to Snaith’s reinvention or redefinition, but if you’re able to keep up with him, he’ll gladly clue you into his cosmic flight path.
+There’s neither limit nor boundary to Snaith’s reinvention or redefinition, but if you’re able to keep up with him, he’ll offer hints toward his cosmic flight path.

-His Daphni project—originally intended as a shot fired against an overwhelming horde of mediocre EDM festival jockeys—provided an early glimpse of Caribou’s eventual next leap forward.
-Dance music has always been in Snaith’s blood, informing and infused with his vibrantly kaleidoscopic songwriting.
+His Daphni project—originally intended as a shot fired against an overwhelming horde of t-shirt-guns-over-substance EDM festival jockeys—provided an early glimpse of Caribou’s eventual next leap forward.
+Dance music has always been in Snaith’s blood, informing and infused with his vibrant, kaleidoscopic songwriting.
 But dance music has never necessarily been his ultimate endgame.
 It’s part of the whole, but not the whole itself, whether it’s the pulse backing his jangly psych-pop tunes on Andorra, or the Apache beat at the heart of his krautwerk on 2005’s The Milk of Human Kindness.
 But Daphni proved that he could go that route if he very well wanted to.
 Our Love, his sixth album as Caribou, proves that he can turn it into something much bigger.

 “Can’t Do Without You” is immaculate as a song—one of Snaith’s best—but fascinating as an opening song.
 Its slow build and warm-up into a fully formed psychedelic dance masterpiece feels, a little, like a closer; it swells and swells and swells, until the cry of the title refrain is met with a triumphant resolution.
-But then again, it could just as easily roll against opening credits, its progression making for a truly climactic beginning to something special.
+But then again, it could just as easily roll against a film’s opening credits, its progression making for a truly climactic beginning to something special.
 That never fades, whether reflected in a banger like the title track, or even when the heroism is tempered on a future-funk synth throb like “Silver,” or a blurry R&B ballad like “Second Chance,” which finds Snaith joined by Canadian chanteuse Jessy Lanza.